 However, although South Carolina’s marijuana laws are strict, there is still hope.

 The state lawmakers are working on passing a bill known as The Compassionate Care Act.
-The law would create a medical marijuana system which would expand the current Julian’s Law.
+The law would create a medical marijuana system that would expand the current Julian’s Law.

 CBD can be made using both flowering marijuana and industrial hemp plants.
 Flowering marijuana plants are the ones we usually associate with stoners.